 Rich, creamy and bursting with flavour!
 This creamy mushroom sauce is easy, morish and versatile.
-You can do so many things with this; add it to pasta, some pan-seared chicken breasts (similar to this Chicken with Creamy Mushrooms and Spinach) or over some mashed potatoes.
+You can do so many things with this; add it to pasta, pork chops, pan-seared chicken breasts (similar to this Chicken with Creamy Mushrooms and Spinach) or over some mashed potatoes.

 My ultimate love is pouring this deliciousness all over a perfectly cooked medium-rare steak with fries (or hot chips as we call it here in Australia)!
-It's heavenly.
+It's heavenly and the perfect weeknight meal.
 Extra pepper, please!

 For those of you who love a creamy meal but occasionally are calorie-conscious or just prefer things on the lighter side, I've got you.